stefan-it/stefan-it/README.md

 Latest news of new language models, PRs and many more!

+* 11.11.2020: Public release of Ukrainian ELECTRA model.
+Repo is now available [here](https://github.com/stefan-it/ukrainian-electra).

+* 11.11.2020: New workstation build (RTX 3090 and Ryzen 9 5900X) has completed!
+Expect a lot of new Flair/Transformers models in near future!

 * 02.11.2020: Public release of Italian XXL ELECTRA model.
 New repo for Italian BERT and ELECTRA models is now available [here](https://github.com/stefan-it/italian-bertelectra) 🎉

 * 22.10.2020: Preprint of "German's Next Language Model" is now available [here](https://arxiv.org/abs/2010.10906).
 Models are also available on the [Hugging Face model hub](https://huggingface.co/models?search=deepset%2Fg) 🎉